UKHO/docs/quality-assurance/web-accessibility.md

 ## Accessibility Statement

 You must produce a bespoke accessibility statement for your service that details how accessible it is and any areas that aren't.
+See an example UK Government (Universal Credit) [accessibility statement](https://www.universal-credit.service.gov.uk/accessibility-statement).

 Read more about [publishing your accessibility statement](https://www.gov.uk/guidance/make-your-website-or-app-accessible-and-publish-an-accessibility-statement#publish-your-accessibility-statement).

-See an example Government (Universal Credit) [accessibility statement](https://www.universal-credit.service.gov.uk/accessibility-statement).

-gov.uk also have a [template accessibility statement](https://www.gov.uk/government/publications/sample-accessibility-statement/sample-accessibility-statement-for-a-fictional-public-sector-website).

-There is also an [accessibility statement generator](https://www.w3.org/WAI/planning/statements/generator/#create).
+The gov.uk resource also have a [template accessibility statement](https://www.gov.uk/government/publications/sample-accessibility-statement/sample-accessibility-statement-for-a-fictional-public-sector-website) and there is also an [accessibility statement generator](https://www.w3.org/WAI/planning/statements/generator/#create) that can be used.

 ## Recording testing evidence